ntrahan/CoolBookmarks/README.md

 CoolBookmarks
 =============

-A cool little bookmark manager for Chrome
+A cool simple bookmark manager for Chrome